anthonyloprimo/HyperMon/readme.md

 ## Known Bugs:
 - This is written in JavaScript, one big bug of a programming langauge.
 Won't be fixed.
-- In the map editor, if no animated tiles are defined, a 0-indexed animated tile entry is still generated.
 - In the map editor, music preview doesn't work.
 - In the map editor, object placement functionality isn't implemented yet.
 - In the map editor, blocks aren't able to be created; the map currently only works with squaress (the 4x4 tile squares, not the 8x8 tile blocks).